Getting the most of git (and RStudio)

 Did I mentioned remote repository?

 Yes, before we went through a local workflow.
-The repo lives in your computer and that’s it.
+The repo (a hidden folder called .git) lives in your computer and that’s it.
 But, you can also connect the local repository with a remote repository.
 For this workshop we are going to use GitHub to host remote repositories, but there are other options you can explore, such as GitLab.

 Let’s imagine we have a local repository, we made some commits and we want to send those changes to the remote repository (we’ll see how to create the remote repository later).
-For that we push the commits to the remote repository and then, the two repos are “up to date”.
+For that we push the commits to the remote repository and then, the two repos are “up to date”, they have the same version of the files.

-Later, a team mate makes a change to a file in their local repo and push it to the remote repository.
+Later, a colleague makes a change to a file in their local repo and push it to the remote repository.
 Now, your local repo is “outdated” and you need to download those new commits from the remote repository to your computer.
 You pull the commits.

 Concept model of a workflow using RStudio projects and git.
 Files are added to the staging area, and then commited to the local repository.
 You can push commits to the remote repository and pull new commits to your computer.